zype/zype-apple-tv/RECIPE.md

 ## Requirements and Prerequisites

 #### Technical Contact
-IT or Development Department - some experience required
+IT or development department - some technical experience working with app bundles and IDEs strongly recommended.

 #### Zype Apple TV Endpoint License
 To create a Zype Apple TV app you need a paid and current Zype account that includes purchase of a valid license for the Zype Apple TV endpoint API.
 Learn more about [Zype's Endpoint API Service](http://www.zype.com/services/endpoint-api/).